Delivery is £9.95 or free over £60 for all orders within the UK and the Channel Islands.

 How long will my order take to arrive?

-All items should arrive within one week of your placing the order.
-If we are very busy and it will take longer than a week, there will be a pop up box on the website informing you of the expected time.
+All items should arrive within a week to ten days of your placing the order.
+If we are very busy and it may take longer than ten days for the parcel to arrive, there will be a pop-up box that appears when you view your basket, informing you of the maximum time it will take.

-We will notify you the day your parcel is dispatched, telling you when to expect it.
+We will send you an email when your parcel is dispatched so that you know when to expect it.

 How will my order come?

-Orders going to the Highlands and Scottish islands, or the Channel Islands, will usually arrive by Royal Mail whatever their size, since couriers offer slower services and at much higher prices for these areas.
-We feel that using Royal Mail is the best option in these cases.
+Orders going to the Highlands and Scottish islands, the Channel Islands, or other offshore islands, will usually arrive by Royal Mail whatever their size, since courier services to these areas are slower and much more expensive.

 Can I alter my order?